Blood flow restriction training: Physiology

 Blood flow restriction training combined with low intensity resistance training may be able to provide similar effects on muscle hypertrophy as high-intensity resistance training alone.
 During blood flow restriction hypoxia is generated, which is directly correlated to muscle hypertrophy.
 This limited amount of oxygen in the muscle tissue leads to a build-up of metabolites.
 This leads to an increase in the plasma concentration of growth hormone (GH), lactate levels, and the proliferation of satellite cells.
 During high intensity resistance training, lactate is released and builds up in the muscles.
 Lactate build up increases the amount of growth hormone available.
 Growth hormone stimulates IGF-1, which combines satellite cells with muscle fibers to create new muscle cells.
 Since the effects of blood flow restriction training have proven to be similar to those of high intensity resistance training alone, blood flow restriction training with low intensity training can potentially induce muscle hypertrophy while placing less stress on injured joints, allowing for continued recovery.
 Furthermore, additional physiological changes observed during BFR training include greater fast-twitch muscle fiber recruitment, increased growth hormone levels, and increased post-exercise hypotension.

 Adaptations

 Historically, exercise loads of approximately 70% of an individual's one repetition maximum (1RM) have been deemed necessary to elicit muscle hypertrophy and strength gains.
 In recent years, research has demonstrated that augmentation of low-load resistance training with blood flow restriction (LL-BFR) to the active muscles can produce significant hypertrophy and strength gains, using loads as low as 30% 1RM.
 BFR training has been found to yield hypertrophy responses comparable to that observed with heavy-load resistance training.
 Recently,(2019) it has also been indicated that BFR training induces beneficial changes in tendon structure and tendon stiffness.

+Besides physiological adaptations, BFRT may have psychological effects.
+These psychological effects may deter an individual from participating in BFRT due to increased rate of perceived exertion (RPE).
+This may be especially true in fields of physical therapy as many individuals do not participate in strength training.
+However, with continued training, individuals build tolerance to BFRT and RPE decreases compared to traditional strength training.